Updated 1/24/17 to include the latest and greatest iPhone 6s and 6s Plus stands.

 But the stand itself is incredibly versatile: It's weighted but portable, and its rubberized coating means that you can not only set your iPhone upright in the groove; you can also lean it against the stump.
 I use it a lot as my main traveling stand while I'm on business trips or vacation, but it also makes a good dock pretty much anywhere else, too—as long as you can enjoy some goofy color with your iPhone propping.

 iPhone Lightning Dock

-I'm going to let iMore's own Rene Ritchie talk about Apple's official iPhone Lightning Dock, as he recently reviewed it:
+I'm going to let iMore's own Rene Ritchie talk about Apple's official iPhone Lightning Dock, as he reviewed it:

 I've been using the iPhone Lightning Dock every night since it was released, and it's not just as good as Apple's previous generations — it's better.

 Apple's dock remains simple and essential: The barest possible bit of plastic you need to plug in.
 Other docks provide completely different looks and often additional functionality as well.